Hitman666/cordova-plugin-searchads/README.md

 ![](https://i.imgur.com/jqxYHFs.png)

-Make sure the `iAd.framework` has been added under Linked frameworks and Libraries:
+Make sure the `iAd.framework` has been added to Linked Frameworks and Libraries:

 ![](https://i.imgur.com/fvRkNQU.png)

 This should have happened automatically when you've added the plugin, but it's good to make sure.
 Add it yourself if you don't see it here.

-Run the project on your device and you should get something like this:
+Run the project on your device, and you should get something like this:

 ![](https://i.imgur.com/tdnkgqb.png)

-There, hope this proves to be useful to someone! 💪
+Hope this proves to be useful to someone! 💪